dolbyio-samples/comms-unity-demo/Readme.md

 You can use this file to configure the demo application:

-1. Provide a URL your own token generation server in `token_server_url`.
+1. Provide the URL of your own token generation server in `token_server_url`.
 2. Provide a customer access token from the [Dolby.io Dashboard](https://dashboard.dolby.io/).

 ## Media injection